bio-phys/Magnesium-FFs/README.md

 Folder example_1y26withMg contains all files for an MD simulation of the add A-riboswitch (PDB ID:1y26) with GROMACS.
 Initial coordinates are given in 1y26withMg.gro

-To create a .tpr file for energy minimization type: gmx grompp -f 1y26withMg.mdp -c 1y26withMg.gro -p topol_1y26withMg.top -maxwarn 27
+To create a .tpr file for energy minimization type: gmx grompp -f 1y26withMg.mdp -c 1y26withMg.gro -p topol_1y26withMg.top -n index.ndx -maxwarn 27

 (maxwarn 27 is required as in the parameter file all scaled interactions towards all RNA atomtypes are explicitly listed)